-You may also consider investigating charity care.
+Charity Care - You may also consider investigating charity care.
 Many states mandate that hospital systems provide treatment for people who need care.
-Like Medicaid the amount of healthcare your receive during while carrying your baby may vary based upon your income.
+Like Medicaid the amount of healthcare you receive during while carrying your baby may vary based upon your income.
 Contact your local hospital systems for more information about program benefits and costs.

 Women Infants and Children (WIC) is a federally funded program which provides states with money to assist certain low-income women who are expecting, along with infants and children who might have nutritional needs.
 You may be able to get assistance and aid to purchase supplemental foods, get referrals to health care professional, plus nutrition education.

 Contact your local state or county agency to set up an appointment with a WIC counselor.
 These government programs have been established to help women in difficult circumstances.
 Make your resource go further to support your health, and the welfare of your child.